jmcastagnetto/pear_Math_Histogram/README.md

 This package requires the Math_Stats package, so if you do not have it installed, you need to do:

-	pear install Math_Stats
+	$ pear install Math_Stats

 before you can start using Math_Histogram in your scripts.

-This is old code I wrote for PEAR.
+This is old code I wrote for [PEAR](http://pear.php.net).
 Originally it was tracked in CVS, then it was moved to SVN, and now I am importing it to git :-)

 -- Jesus M. Castagnetto